Lara Croft: Tomb Raider: Post-production

-Simon West's first director's cut of the film was around 130 minutes long, and that was before it went through re-shoots some time later after principal photography was finished.
-West was removed from working on the film in post due to some problems between him and Paramount, however he did return to work on re-shoots.
-Editor Stuart Baird was brought in by Paramount to re-edit the entire film.
-He was well known for coming in at last minute to help movie studios by fixing up their films which went through troubled productions and had problems with earlier cuts.
-Baird was promised the job of directing Star Trek: Nemesis by Paramount in exchange for re-editing original 130 minute cut of this film and John Woo's original 210 minute cut of Mission: Impossible 2.
-Due to all the work on post production taking longer than anyone thought it would, and how rushed it was, some of the major effects were apparently left unfinished by the time the film was released in theaters.
-Baird ended up re-editing the film down to 88 minutes.
+Simon West's first director's cut of the film was 130 minutes long, before it went through re-shoots some time later after principal photography was finished.
+West was removed from working on the film in post-production, however he did return to work on re-shoots.
+Editor Stuart Baird was brought in by Paramount to re-edit the film.
+Baird was promised the job of directing Star Trek: Nemesis by Paramount in exchange for re-editing original 130-minute cut of this film and John Woo's original 210-minute cut of Mission: Impossible 2.

+Due to post-production taking longer than expected, some major effects were left unfinished by the time the film was released in theaters.
+Baird re-edited the film down to 88 minutes.
 One of the bigger cuts on the film was changing the original score.
-Originally, Nathan McCree was hired to compose the score, since he already composed the music for some of Tomb Raider games, but Paramount insisted on more well known movie composer.
-Greg Hale Jones started to work on the score with Peter Afterman in November 2000, right after production was finished, and Danny Elfman composed the main theme for the film.
+Originally, Nathan McCree was hired to compose the score, as he had composed the music for the first three Tomb Raider games.
+Greg Hale Jones started to work on the score with Peter Afterman in November 2000, after production was finished, and Danny Elfman composed the main theme for the film.
 Jones later said how once West was fired from the film, his score and Elfman's theme were shelved.
-Michael Kamen was then hired and he submitted couple demos, although according to Tales From Development Hell by David Hughes, Kamen did in fact compose full score which was rejected once the film was re-edited by Baird.
+Michael Kamen was then hired and submitted demos, and composed a full score which was rejected once the film was re-edited by Baird.
 Graeme Revell was then brought in and he had to compose sixty minutes of music inside ten days.
-Some earlier reports about the film mentioned John Powell as one of original choices for composer, and Fatboy Slim too.
-Jerry Goldsmith was also attached to score the film at one point, but he couldn't do it due to problems with his health at the time.
+Jerry Goldsmith was also attached to score the film, but he couldn't due to health problems at the time.